su2code/su2code.github.io/_tutorials/design_features/Inviscid_3D_Constrained_ONERAM6.md

 UPDATE_AOA_ITER_LIMIT= 150

 ```
 In this particular problem we are setting a value for the lift coefficient equal to 0.286.
+The `FIXED_CL_MODE` works by updating the angle of attack (AoA) during the simulation run such that the resulting CL matches the `TARGET_CL` value.
+The `UPDATE_AOA_ITER_LIMIT` specifies the maximum number of iterations between two AoA updates.
+The AoA might update sooner if the solution converges (as defined by the convergence parameters) to the wrong CL.
+The level of CL convergence can be specified by the `CAUCHY_EPS` value which is defined in the Convergence Parameters. `DCL_DALPHA` is the proportional constant that is used to calculate the change in AoA when it updates (Change in AoA = (TARGET_CL - CURRENT_CL)/DCL_DALPHA).
+The `ITER_DCL_DALPHA` defines the number of iterations that the run to calculate dCL/dAlpha at the end of the Fixed CL simulation.
+This calculated value is used by the adjoint to give more accurate gradients with respect to the objective function, when the optimization is run in Fixed CL mode.

 ### Setting up a Free-Form Deformation Box